Kokostar25/Jenkins-tf-docker-project-1/README.md

 Make sure you have git installed as well as its plugin, same for terraform - specify the path on the jenkins console /usr/bin (make sure the terraform install is moved to this path) Make sure you have created a role- The role shouls have polices - AmazonEC2FullAccess and AmazonEC2ContainerRegistryFullAccess
+You might have permission issues with docker, you need to change user permissions using - sudo chmod 666 /var/run/docker.sock